Code-Institute-Submissions/Yoga-World-1/README.md

  Here the user can create and account by providing their email address and password.
  ![Screenshot 2021-08-23 at 12-15-50 Vegan World](https://user-images.githubusercontent.com/88830888/130433297-b4b4c0da-87c7-4729-9d49-6aabe29312d7.png)

+<h3> Testing <h3>

+ <h3> Deployment </h3>

+ HTML There were are few errors that i was unable to resovle in - W3C validator CSS No errors were found when passing through the official - (Jigsaw) validator
+ <h3> Deployment </h3>

+    The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+        In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://timcodeinsitute.github.io/Yoga-World/

+ <h3> Credits </h3>

+ Content was inspired by code insitute project
+ Social media icons were inspired by a youtube video

+ Images: were taken from pexels and pixarpay ( free of use )